EU's Vestager says to study Amazon tax setback before deciding next steps

-TechnologyEU's Vestager says to study Amazon tax setback before deciding next steps

-EU competition chief Margrethe Vestager said on Wednesday that she will examine an EU court ruling throwing out her $303 million tax order to Amazon (AMZN.O) before deciding whether to appeal to Europe's top court.
+BRUSSELS, May 12 (Reuters) - EU competition chief Margrethe Vestager said on Wednesday that she will examine an EU court ruling throwing out her $303 million tax order to Amazon before deciding whether to appeal to Europe’s top court.

 The Luxembourg-based General Court on Wednesday said the European Commission had failed to prove that the U.S. online retailer’s tax deal with Luxembourg had given it an unfair advantage.